hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

   - Non-statistical hypotheses about the micro events and their laws of interaction
   - Hypothetical frequency estimates: a special class of hypotheses: prohibitions which concern regularities in the large
 - Statistical estimates (frequency stms) can be derived from assumptions about the statistical distribution of initial conditions
-#### Formally singular probability stms
+#### Formally singular probability statements
-- Formally singular prob def
+- Formally singular prob: event k has the probability b given that k is an element of the sequence a
 - Sequence a is often not explicitly mentioned
 - When there are several possible reference sequences, stms about the actual outcome of singular occurrences cannot change the prob of these occurrences; they may however suggest to us the choice of another reference-class